owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

-  user:delete                         deletes the specified user user:disable                        disables the specified user user:enable                         enables the specified user user:lastseen                       shows when the user was logged in last time user:list                           list users user:list-groups                    list groups for a user
+  user:delete                         deletes the specified user user:disable                        disables the specified user user:enable                         enables the specified user user:inactive                       reports users who are known to owncloud,
+                                      but have not logged in for a certain number of days user:lastseen                       shows when the user was logged in last time user:list                           list users user:list-groups                    list groups for a user